jonatak/go-form3/README.md

 ## Go Experience

-I am new to golang, until now, I did 4 projects with golang (5 counting this one):
+I am new to golang.
+So far, I've done 4 projects with golang (5 counting this one):
 - A wrapper around python pip
 - A kafka message republisher with a RestApi
 - Plugins for a slack bot